Old-School Book Royalties

 Our Publishing Models

-We have three models of publishing, and the author royalty rate varies from one to the other.
+We have two models of publishing, and the author royalty rate varies from one to the other.
 The rates shown below may vary slightly, depending on the negotiations with the author:

 Co-publishing model (60% royalties): We are the publisher of record.
 We handle the creative development and technical work, as well as marketing, coaching the author, and managing the royalties.
 Co-publishing deals typically pay higher royalties because the author is investing in the development of the book by paying creative development and other pre-publication fees.
 Co-publishing is also referred to as hybrid publishing.